Accessing Your Required Forms

 Background Check Authorization The Background Check Authorization (officially “Pre-Employment and Continued Employment/Volunteer Disclosure”) indicates that you authorize us to conduct a background check for you.
 This allows us to be confident that all the staff we hire are appropriate for their roles supervising minors.

 Since every individual has their own financial circumstances, there are no one-size-fits-all instructions for filling out your W-4.
-If you’re unfamiliar with the W-4, you can ask parents, relatives, or trusted friends to help you, and/or this guide may be helpful: A Beginner’s Guide to Filling out Your W-4 – Lifehacker.
+If you’re unfamiliar with the W-4, you can ask parents, relatives, or trusted friends to help you, and/or this guide may be helpful: Here’s How to Fill Out the New W-4 Form for 2020 – Gusto.

 Form I-9 (US Hires Only) DescriptionForm I-9 is required by the US Department of Homeland Security to prove that you are authorized for employment by an American employer.
 All American citizens are authorized to work for American employers.
 If you are a non-citizen, you likely already know whether you are authorized to work for an American employer, but if you are unsure, please contact Dan Garwood immediately (email@example.com).